Jenblr/COSC-4315-Functional-Programming-of-Set-Operations/README.md

     - Intersection: Finds common elements between both sets.
     - Difference: Finds elements that are in the first set but not in the second.
 **2. Input File Handing:**
-    - The program reads data f rom input files specified in the command string.
+    - The program reads data from input files specified in the command string.
     - It processes the data to remove symbols, excluding periods given a valid floating-point, and converts characters into lowercase.
-    - Numerical strings are converted to itnegers or floats, where applicabale.
+    - Numerical strings are converted to integers or floats, where applicable.
 **3. Error Handling:**
     - The program gracefully handles file not found errors, invalid operations, and other exceptions.
-    - Error messages are disdplayed to guide the user on how to recity the issues.
+    - Error messages are displayed to guide the user on how to rectify the issues.
 **4. Output:**
     - The result of the set operation is written to a file name 'result.txt'.
     - If the result is empty for intersection or union, appropriate messages are written to the file.